Bile Flow: Top 15 Herbs to Support Your Liver

 If you want to further support your liver and gallbladder for healthy bile flow, there are a few supplements that you may benefit from along with these 15 herbs.
 These are the top 3 supplements I recommend to my patients all the time.

-Besides detoxification and immune support, these herbs and compounds play a key role in improving kidney and liver function.
-I recommend this product to help improve kidney and liver function and support the immune system and drainage pathways in your body.
-For the best results, take one capsule three times a day.
+I recommend this product to help improve liver, gut, and kidney health, support bile flow, and improve mitochondrial health.
+It also helps to support the immune system and drainage pathways in your body.
+For the best results, take one capsule, two times a day.

 Bile Flow Support™ is a liver support formula that provides your body with nutrients involved in bile flow and fat metabolism, including the bile salts choline, taurine, and methionine.
 The bitter herbs dandelion and celandine are added to allow optimal bile flow and healthy liver function.

-With the addition of guggul extract and inositol hexanicotinate, it supports healthy blood lipid levels already within the normal range.
+The addition of guggul extract and inositol hexanicotinate, supports healthy blood lipid levels already within the normal range.
+This product increases the flow of bile so toxins don’t remain stagnant in the liver where they can cause damage.
 Take two capsules twice daily after meals for optimal benefits.

-I recommend Activated Coconut Charcoal to support your liver and gallbladder.
-Activated charcoal is one of the world’s oldest detoxifying remedies with a history going back over 3000 years and has been used in Chinese Medicine, Ayurvedic medicine and western medicine.
+I recommend Activated Charcoal or GI Detox to support your liver and gallbladder.
+Activated charcoal is one of the world’s oldest detoxifying remedies with a history going back over 3000 years and has been used in Chinese Medicine, Ayurvedic medicine, and western medicine.
 It is a fantastic absorbent agent that binds and eliminates toxic bile and toxic substances.

 Biliary Sludge Protocol